 Provide an exceptional educational experience for all students that prepares them for postgraduate success, achieving high graduation rates with no opportunity gaps.

-MSU’s six-year graduation rate for first-time, full-time students is a record-high 82%, rising five percentage points over the last seven years.
-By 2030, we will increase our six-year graduation rate to 86% and become an even more accessible institution by creating new pathways to educational opportunities.
+MSU is committed to providing more students with access to excellence.
+By 2030, we will increase our six year graduation rate to 86% and become an even more accessible institution by creating new pathways to educational opportunities.

 By 2030, the university aims to increase the number of graduate programs and concentrations consistently appearing in the top 10 and 25 of U.S. News & World Report’s graduate-level disciplinary rankings to 25 in the top 10 and 35 in the top 25.

 Six months after graduation, 93% of spring and summer bachelor’s degree graduates are working or continuing their education (2018-2022).*

 *Of graduates who responded to the survey as well as other data sources including the National Student Clearinghouse, internal MSU systems and public sources like LinkedIn.

 The Student Experience Survey is conducted annually in October among graduate and undergraduate students.
 Student sense of belonging is measured using three factors (see chart below).
 Currently, the Student Success Executive Advisory Group is focusing on initiatives to enhance university support and acceptance.

 Mean respondent answer on a seven-point Likert scale.